Musicians

 Frank Bockius

-Frank Bockius has worked as a drums and percussion teacher and as a freelance musician.
+Frank Bockius studied at the conservatory in Trossingen, Germany.
+He works as a drums and percussion teacher and as a freelance musician.
 For many years he toured with the jazz quintet Whisper Hot and the percussion band Timpanicks.
-He also played medieval, flamenco and latin music, worked with dance companies and for theatres.
-Twenty-five years ago, he started to accompany silent films and since then he has worked intensively for national and international venues and festivals (Kyoto, Sodankylä, Pordenone, San Francisco, Bologna, London, Paris, Zurich).
-Throughout the last few years Bockius has also collaborated with many other great silent film musicians.
+He also played medieval, flamenco and Latin music, and worked with dance companies and for theatres.
+Twenty-five years ago he started to accompany silent films and since then he has worked intensively for national and international venues and festivals, including Kyoto, Sodankylä, Pordenone, San Francisco, Bologna, London, Paris and Zurich.
+In recent years he has also collaborated with many other great silent film musicians.

 www.frankbockius.de